MicrosoftDocs/powerquery-docs/powerquery-docs/connector-alternatives.md

 ## Connectivity through a custom connector

 The [Power Query SDK](./installingsdk.md) allows users to create custom connectors to unblock connectivity scenarios to Power BI Desktop.
-Users should be able to create and distribute custom connectors to end services and data sources they are able to authenticate to.
+Users can create and distribute custom connectors to end services and data sources they can authenticate to.

-Community members and organizations may also share custom connectors they have created.
-While Microsoft does not offer any support, ownership, or guarantees for these custom connectors, users may be able to use them for their scenarios.
+Community members and organizations may also share custom connectors that they've created.
+While Microsoft doesn't offer any support, ownership, or guarantees for these custom connectors, users may be able to use them for their scenarios.

 Users that own an end service or data source can create a custom connector and may be eligible to [certify](./CertificationSubmission.md) the connector to have it made available publicly out-of-box within Power BI Desktop.